Last Updated on May 23, 2023 by Michael Brockbank

 For instance, someone who is obese will burn more calories over a shorter period than someone who is fit.

-Personally, I use my Fitbit Charge 3 to track my activity.
-The heart rate monitor gives a semi-accurate portrayal regarding how many calories you burn in any given day and sends workout data to MyFitnessPal automatically.
+Personally, I use my Fitbit Charge 4 to track my activity.
+The heart rate monitor gives an accurate portrayal of how many calories I burn in any given day and sends workout data to MyFitnessPal automatically.

 Why is this important?
 Because a net 600 calorie diet plan involves subtracting your activity from the food you eat.

 For example, if you had a cupcake at 200 calories, you could walk for about 45 minutes at a fast pace to burn off those carbs and sugars.
 And yes, this does work.
-I lost my first 20 pounds while still eating pizza and cookies inside of two months.
+I lost my first 20 pounds while still eating pizza and cookies for two months.

 In reality, you’ll eat closer to 2,000 calories throughout the day if you keep yourself active.
 The more active you are, the more you can eat.